 Export Import

 Commercial invoice Commercial invoice

 Packing list Packing list

 Certificate of origin Customs import declaration

 Customs Export Declaration MCI notification

-Etat de chargement du Transporteur Delivery Order
+SOLAS certificate Delivery Order

-SOLAS certificate Release Order
+Release Order

 Import license (Engagement d'importation)

 SOLAS certificate

 Bill of lading

 The enforcing contracts indicator measures the time and cost for resolving a commercial dispute through a local first-instance court, and the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system.
-The most recent round of data collection was completed in May 2018.
+The most recent round of data collection was completed in May 2019.
 See the methodology for more information.